 #2 – Human Resources Director

-Median annual salary: $142,860
+Median annual salary: $99,995

 HR directors also study the industry to devise a compensation system that both attracts talent and takes the employer’s cash flow into consideration.
 An HR director ensures the morale of existing employees by designing programs and benefits plans that keep employees motivated and working hard.
 In order to fit personnel activities within the company’s strategy, the human resources director must also ensure that all activities fit within the company’s budget.
-HR directors generally have around a decade of experience in the human resources field, and many get promoted into the position from an HR manager post.
+HR directors generally have around a decade of experience in the human resources field.
+Many get promoted into the position from an HR manager post.

-Average annual salary: $214, 427
+Average annual salary: $152,003

 The CHRO, as part of the executive management team, reports to the CEO and is intimately involved with the strategic direction of the company.
-The Chief HR Officer should have one or two decades of experience in positions of increasing responsibility in corporate human resources, as well as well-honed decisionmaking and judgment skills.
+The Chief HR Officer should have one or two decades of experience in positions of increasing responsibility in corporate HR.
+They also need well-honed decision making and judgment skills.